-Miss Randell Year 7 coordinator, the Senior Leadership team and Miss Davies the SENCO visit Primary schools to meet with new students in the term before joining St Paul’s
+- Mrs Kinsella Head of Year 7, the Senior Leadership team and Mrs O'Neill the SENCO visit Primary schools to meet with new students in the term before joining St Paul’s

-Mrs Canavan Assistant Headteacher coordinates pupil admissions during the academic year.
+- Mrs Canavan Deputy Headteacher coordinates pupil admissions during an academic year.
 Pupils will have the support of a ‘buddy’ within their tutor group, the support of their form tutor and Head of Year

 Transition to post 16 provision or university

-Girls in Year 10 with SEND are invited to join a lunchtime sixth form options club.
+- Year 11 pupils take part in transition interviews.
 The girls visit colleges for taster days and explore what courses are available to them

-Girls with a Statement or an EHCP receive guidance from a careers advisor prior to their annual reviews.
+- Girls with a Statement or an EHCP receive guidance from Connexions during their annual reviews.

 - There is a notional SEND budget which is allocated to St Paul’s school each financial year.
 This money is used to provide additional support and resources according to individual pupil needs